-- Non-food cravings are when you crave other things besides food, such as laundry soap, dirt and even cigarette ashes.
+- Non-food cravings are when you crave other things besides food, such as laundry soap, dirt, or even cigarette ashes.
 This is a medical condition known as pica

-Although the causes for the cravings are not scientifically based, there are obvious reasons why women crave certain foods and non-foods.
-The simplest explanation for food cravings is the growing baby inside of you.
-As the baby constantly takes away nutrients that your body needs, your body is triggered by cravings to replace and replenish itself.
-Many women have trouble keeping up with the lack of iron, magnesium, protein and sugar their body needs to stay healthy while pregnant.
-Even vegetarians find themselves craving meat at times due to the lack of protein in their system.
-Some expectant mothers crave tomatoes to satisfy the need for iron, and other women crave bananas when their bodies want more potassium.
+The simplest explanation for pregnancy cravings is the growing baby inside you.
+As the baby constantly takes away nutrients that your body needs, your body triggers pregnancy cravings to replace these nutrients and replenish itself.
+Many women have trouble keeping up with their bodies’ demands for iron, magnesium, protein, and sugar—foods the body needs to stay healthy while pregnant.
+Even vegetarians find themselves craving meat at times due to the lack of protein in their systems.
+Some expectant mothers crave tomatoes to satisfy their need for iron, and other women crave bananas when their bodies want more potassium.

-Cravings are our body’s way of telling us we need more of something.
-However it’s important to remember not to over indulge or give in too often to a craving while you’re pregnant.
-Your body only needs an extra 300-500 calories a day when you’re pregnant to maintain a healthy pregnancy.
+Pregnancy cravings are our body’s way of telling us we need more of something.
+But it’s important to remember not to overindulge or give in too often to a craving while you’re pregnant.
+Your body only needs an extra 300–500 calories a day to maintain a healthy pregnancy.

 When it comes to non-food cravings, there is no real explanation for them.
 It’s a mystery why pregnant women crave dirt, clay, mothballs, burnt matches, and charcoal, among other things.
 Cigarette smoke is unhealthy for pregnant women, yet many women find themselves craving the smoke, ashes, and even butts of the cigarettes.
-Some experts believe that the non-food cravings are due to an iron deficiency, however nothing is for certain.
-Other experts think the cravings are our body’s attempt to obtain vitamins and minerals that are not present in the food consumption.
-But again, there is no real evidence of this phenomenon.
+Some experts believe that the non-food cravings are due to an iron deficiency, but this is only speculation.
+Other experts think these strange pregnancy cravings are our bodies’ attempts to obtain vitamins and minerals that are not present in our normal diets.

 You can always give into your food cravings.
-If you need sugar, a little ice cream or candy won’t add 10 pounds instantly.
-However, it’s very important that you try to control your cravings by not giving in all the time, and when you do give in, limiting yourself.
+If you need sugar, a little ice cream or candy won’t do you any harm.
+However, it’s very important that you try to control your cravings and not give in all the time—and when you do give in, limit yourself.

-Giving in to non-food cravings is usually unhealthy and should also be limited to just smelling a substance.
-You should never eat things such as cigarette ashes or butts, mothballs or laundry soap.
-These items will definitely do more harm than good to you and your baby.
+Giving in to non-food pregnancy cravings is usually unhealthy.
+You should never eat things such as cigarette ashes or butts, mothballs, or laundry soap.
+These items will definitely do more harm than good for you and your baby.

-Eating breakfast every morning can help curve appetites and cravings you may have during the day or night.
-Also, eating small meals throughout your day can also help reduce cravings you may have.
-Or instead of eating non-healthy foods to make up for your lack of nutrients, you can always eat healthy foods.
-There are healthy foods such as fresh fruit and vegetables that are full of the nutrients your body needs.
+Eating breakfast every morning can help curb pregnancy cravings you may have during the day.
+Also, eating small meals throughout your day can also help reduce the frequency of these cravings.
+Also, instead of eating sweets or salty junk food, you can always eat healthy foods such as fresh fruit and vegetables, which are full of the nutrients your body needs.

-Keep your health care provider informed of all your cravings, whether they are food or non-food related.
-It’s important you keep them in the loop with everything that has to do with your pregnancy.
-Your doctor or midwife knows your situation better than anyone and can give you better advice that is specific to you.
+Keep your healthcare provider informed of all your pregnancy cravings, whether they are food- or non-food-related.
+It’s important you keep your doctor informed about everything that has to do with your pregnancy.
+Your doctor knows your situation better than anyone and can give you better advice that is specific to you.